-tinyMediaManger is a Java application (which needs at least Java 1.7) which will run on Windows as well as Max OSX and Linux.
-Because there are little differences between these operating systems, tinyMediaManager’s installation behaviour is a bit different.
+tinyMediaManager is a Java application which will run on Windows as well as macOS and Linux.
+Starting from v4.0 tinyMediaManager ships its own Java (except the ARM build) so there is no need to have Java installed on your system.
+Because there are little differences between these operating systems, tinyMediaManager’s installation behavior is a bit different.

 On every system tinyMediaManager runs an automated update check at startup.
 This ensures the installation will stay up to date (with the latest bug fixes and features).

 In Mac OSX the application ships as an .app.
-All files (program files as well as database/cache and logs) are being hold inside the app.
+All files (program files as well as database/cache and logs) are being stored inside the app.

 Simply drag and drop the .app from the zip file to your applications folder and start tinyMediaManager from there.

-In Linux tinyMediaManager comes as a packaged (.zip) file as on Windows Operating System.
-You should extract all the files from the (.zip) inside a folder, and then either use the tinyMediaManager.sh shell file or you can create a Desktop Shortcut by executing the following script on your terminal inside from your tinyMediaManager’s instance folder.
+In Linux tinyMediaManager comes as a packaged file.
+You should extract all the files from the archive into a folder of your choice and then either use the tinyMediaManager binary or create a Desktop Shortcut by executing the following script on your terminal inside from your tinyMediaManager’s instance folder.

 Note: In case you get a blank window when starting tinyMediaManager, see below for a possible solution.